Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 The 3-d interactive plot of the $\hat{\boldsymbol{U}}$ and $`\boldsymbol{z}^*`$ is available at [`/Interactive 3-d latent positions plots/RDA_CriminalSummit_InteractivePlot_Ref_z.html`] of this repository.
 Different from the 3-d interactive plots we show in the previous sections, if the readers put the mouse pointer on each node of the interactive plot, the comment bracket will also show the exogenous node attributes $\boldsymbol{c}$ we used in practice in our experiments.
-Note that the **Windsurfers**, **Train Bombing** and the **Summit co-attendance criminality** networks are undirected networks, the comment bracket of each edge in the 3-d interactive plots no longer show the direction of the edge.
+Note that the **Windsurfers**, **Train Bombing** and the **Summit Co-attendance Criminality** networks are undirected networks, the comment bracket of each edge in the 3-d interactive plots no longer show the direction of the edge.

 Similarly, the 3-d interactive plot of the $\hat{\boldsymbol{U}}$ and $\hat{\boldsymbol{z}}$ is available to be downloaded at [`/Interactive 3-d latent positions plots/RDA_CriminalSummit_InteractivePlot_Hat_z.html`] of this repository, and can be reproduced following the code: